facebookLatest Inflation Rate in Singapore (Aug 2023) and What You Can Do About It

 Jump To:

 In Singapore’s context, inflation is a measure of the rate at which the price levels of goods and services in the economy increase over time.
-This causes a decrease in purchasing power of the currency as more money is needed to buy the same product now compared to the past.
+This causes a decrease in the purchasing power of the currency as more money is needed to buy the same product now compared to the past.

-For context, the average CPI inflation rate in Singapore over the last 30 years (1991 to 2021) was 1.52%, while the average Core Inflation was 1.51%.
+For context, the average CPI inflation in Singapore over the last 30 years (1992 to 2022) was 1.65%, while the average MAS Core Inflation was 1.59%.

 Here’s how this works.
 For example, back in the 90s, chicken rice used to only cost $1 per plate, and $10 could buy you 10 plates of chicken rice.